 Galena Peak 9416’ and Mount Siegel 9451’ are the highest peaks in the Pine Nut Mountains.
-They warrant a shared page because Galena Peak is technically a sub-summit of nearby Mount Siegel (it rises less than 200’ above the saddle it shares with Mount Siegel).
+They warrant a shared page because Galena Peak is technically a sub-summit of nearby Mount Siegel (Galena Peak rises less than 200’ above the saddle it shares with Mount Siegel).

-In fact, Mount Siegel would be the Douglas County highpoint if it weren't for East Peak 9591', which is located in the Sierra Nevada within the Heavenly Ski Area near Monument Peak, on the California/Nevada border.
-It is the highest mountain in Douglas County, located outside of the Sierra Nevada, but it is still 2nd place in the highest mountains of the County, which also reduces interest in reaching its summit.
+Interestingly, Galena and Siegel are actually higher than many of the prominent summits around Lake Tahoe.
+In fact, Mount Siegel would be the Douglas County highpoint if it weren't for East Peak 9591', which is located in the Sierra Nevada within the Heavenly Ski Area being just within Nevada.
+So one might say that Mount Siegel is the highest mountain in Douglas County located outside of the Sierra Nevada and second highest in Douglas County, Nevada.

 From the west, Pine Nut Road heads east of Highway 395 towards the base of the mountains.
 However, once the road hits about 5700 feet, dirt roads follow the rest of the way up the north side of the peak, and road conditions are generally iffy.
 A 4WD is recommended.
 Getting much higher than the 6,000’ level is iffy, and it still puts you well over 6 miles from the summit.

 From the east, access is better.
 That is because the Red Canyon Road leaves from the pavement and heads directly into the heart of mountains.
 The summit of Mount Siegel can be reached by hiking up 5 miles of mostly jeep trail.

 Summit views on a clear day can reach over 100 miles.
 The Sierras lie to the West, while numerous Nevada desert peaks can be viewed to the East.

 It is best to hike these peaks between April and June, and October and early December.
 These ridges can be intensely windy, so be mindful of weather forecasts.
 It is often too hot and too dry to hike here during the summer.